 LifeSpan may be a fairly new brand compared to others, having been founded in 2001, but have a range of treadmills that easily compete with other major brand’s machines.
-The brand’s goal is to help their customers become more active, whether that’s in the gym, at home, or even in the workplace.
-If you’re searching for a treadmill under $1k to use at home LifeSpan’s TR 1200i is a great choice.
+The brand’s fitness goals are to help their customers become more active, whether that’s in the gym, at home, or even in the workplace.
+If you’re searching for a treadmill under $1k to use at home LifeSpan’s TR1200i is a great choice.

 Specs and Features of the LifeSpan TR 1200i